chenjr0719/AFS-docs/docs/inference_engine/automatic_install.md

 	g.
 Open the firehose.ipynb just uploaded on jupyter and click `Run` to execute.
 	![image](../images/inference_engine/20.png)

+> **Note:**The Inference Engine support the model which are .pkl and .h5 file types.

 	h.
 Login to inference_engine, and see the prediction results.
 		  i.
 Execute $ cmd to open the command window